SinBin10/React/README.md

 ---Client side routing -> we have implemented this in our app it does not make a different network call for different pages all the components are already loaded into our app, all it does is just shift some components.

 ---Server side routing -> In this type of routing every time a new page is loaded the whole page is reloaded.

+# Lazy Loading(Dynamic loading, chunking, Dynamic import, code splliting, on demand loading)

+-- used in websites with a large number of components, some major components are loaded on demand.